DalalAryan/DalalAryan.github.io/_posts/2025-11-10-neural-network-verification.md

 ## Chapter 3: Correctness Properties

+The purpose of this section is introduce a *language* for specifying properties of neural networks.
+Specification language is a formulaic way of making statements about the behavior of a neural network.
+For now, we simply care about specifying properties, not verifying them (that will come later).
+In particular, we will consider all properties (good, bad, etc.) however, in Part II and III, we will constrain properties of interest to fit certain verification algorithms.

+### 3.1: Properties, Informally

+The properties we consider are of the form

+**for any input** \\(x\\), the neural network **produces an output** that...

+Properties dictate the input-output behavior of the network, not the internals of the network.
+Properties talking about inputs are called a *precondition*, whilst properties talking about outputs are called *postcondition*.

+We will now explore a couple of examples to expand on the precondition-postcondition couple.

+**Example.
+(Image Recognition)**\
+Suppose we have a neural network \\(f\\) that takes an image as an input and predicts a label from *poodle, german shepherd*.
+An important property we care about is robustness of such a classifier.

+What do we mean by robustness?
+Recall that a classifier is robust if its prediction does not change with small variations, \\(\varepsilon\\), of the input.
+In particular, if we were to make an image slightly corrupt by introducing certain inconsistencies (perhaps greater brightness, more noise), our neural network should not change its classification.

+Fix an image \\(c\\) that is classified as *german shepherd* by neural network \\(f\\).
+To ensure that \\(c\\) is not an *adversarial image* of a german shepherd that is designed to fool the neural network, we will check--*prove* or *verify*--the following property:

+for any image \\(x\\) that is slightly brighter or darker than \\(c\\), \\(f\left(x\right)\\) predicts *german shepherd*

+- The precondition specifies a set of images \\(x\\) that are brither or darker than c.
+- The postcondition specifies that the classification by neural network \\(f\\) remains unchanged given a perturbation.

+We care about robustness because it's a desirable property in terms of classification models.
+Ideally, we don't want our classification to change given aa small movement in a particular property even if the *meaningful* content within an image remains unchanged.

+However, a major limitation here is that robustness is not with respect to a single property, in general, we desire robustness with respect to several properties and so, we must choose a set of properties as it's impractical to choose all.

+The author explores other similar robustness examples in Natural Language Processing, Source Code, and Controllers that are similar to the above example which I will omit from this post.

+### 3.2: A Specification Language

+We define our specifications to look like the following:
+\\[ \textit{precondition} \\]
+\\[r \leftarrow f\left(x\right)\\]
+\\[ \textit{postcondition} \\]

+- The *precondition* is a Boolean function (*predicate*) that evaluates to true or false.
+- Precondition is defined over a set of variables which will be used as inputs to the neural network we're reasoning about.
+- The *postcondition* is a Boolean predicate over the variables appearing in the precondition \\(x_i\\) and the assigned variables \\(r_j\\)

+We read specification, informally as follows:

+\\[\text{for any values of } x_1, \dots, x_n \text{ that make the precondition true, let } r_1 = f\left(x_1\right), r_2 = g\left(x_2\right), \dots \text{ then the postcondition is true}\\]

+If a correctness property is not true, i.e., the postcondition yields false, we will also say that the property does not hold.

+**Definition.** (Counterexample).\
+A *counterexample* to a property is a valuation of the variables in the precondition that falsifies the postcondition.

+The specification language discussed above is similar to the specifications written in Hoare Logic ('An Axiomatic Basis for Computer Programming', C.A.R.
+Hoare, MIT, 1969).
+Hoare logic comes equipped with deduction rules that allows one to prove the validity of such specifications.
+This is simply a note to be made as Hoare logic will appear later in Aws' book.

 I will update this chapter once I have finished reading it!

 Last Updated: November 13, 2025